tanmay-kapoor/stocks/res/DESIGN-README.md

    of the Features interface that basically do the data pre processing common to all classes and then calls the model methods as per requirement.
-2. Added ```FeaturesImpl``` abstract class which implements the methods of the ```Features``` interface, does data pre processing and then calls the corresponding model methods as per requirement.
+2. Added ```FeaturesImpl``` abstract class which implements the methods of the ```Features``` interface, does data pre-processing and then calls the corresponding model methods as per requirement.
 3. Added ```StockControllerFlexibleGui``` concrete class that implements methods that are to be performed differently for Flexible and Inflexible portfolios when working with the GUI.